MondayZhou/hw6-GM-MondayZhou/hw6/README.txt

 - Make sure that your gif and all other cell outputs are present in your notebook!

 - Discuss a bit about the pros and cons of using a GAN in this context.

+The advantage of using GAN is that given enough data and model complexity, the generated image would be very similar to the input image since it uses a discriminator and a generator.
+However, the disadvantage of using GAN is that it takes a very long time to train and we need a lot of data.

 - For 2470 students, the above will give you half of the bonus points.
 The other half can be obtained by trying out the WGAN-GP model below.